SungardAS/condensation/README.md

 $ condensation create project particles-MYPROJECT
 $ cd particles-MYPROJECT
 $ condensation run build

+# Upload to S3
+$ condensation run deploy
 ```

 You can also get started with [nodejs](docs/getting-started.md#nodejs)

+Next become familiar with all of Condensation's [tasks](docs/tasks.md)

 ## Use